Looking for a Doctor?

 - Donor Area Sutured: The doctor secures the donor area with sutures.

-- Hiding The Stitches: Dr. Jones or Dr. Huber will hide the sutures in the donor area by combing your hair over them.
+- Hiding The Stitches: the doctor will hide the sutures in the donor area by combing your hair over them.
 Sutures are removed a week to 10 days after your surgery.

 Recovering From Hair Transplant Surgery